kdheepak/blog/content/26-pi-powered-lamp.md

     sudo pip install Flask

-**Note** - I've used `sudo` for all the `pip` installations.
+**Note**: I've used `sudo` for all the `pip` installations.
 It is definitely required for `spidev`, but may not be for the others.
 You will need to use `sudo` to run the application, since root access is required to control GPIO pins on the Raspberry Pi.

 ### BiblioPixel